Ron Ruelle hobbyDB

-Some original models, like the Twin Mill, have more or less been in production the for entire half century.
+Some original models, like the Twin Mill, have more or less been in production the for entire half-century.
 Others, like the Classic ’55 Nomad, pop up every few years, sometimes as limited editions, sometimes as mainline cars.
 A few castings like the Snake and Mongoose funny cars have only been dusted off a few times for big occasions.
 And some, like the Custom Volkswagen, haven’t been reproduced since the 1960s.

 For the 50th, there is a set called the “The Originals Collection.”
-The castings feature the ’68 Cougar, Volkswagen Beetle, ’67 Camaro, Custom ’67 Mustang, and Hemi Barracuda, with packaging that evokes a combination of the the original flame job and the Spoilers.
+The castings feature the ’68 Cougar, Volkswagen Beetle, ’67 Camaro, Custom ’67 Mustang, and Hemi Barracuda, with packaging that evokes a combination of the original flame job and the Spoilers.
 But the cars aren’t repops of the original Redlines.
 On the other hand, the RLC releases this year have brought out some extremely rare reissued Hot Wheels castings that are much truer to the real deal.

 These special editions are, of course collectible in their own right, but how do they affect the value of the original models?
 Let’s look back at another major milestone where Hot Wheels did something similar.

-In 1993, Hot Wheels celebrated their 25th anniversary by reissuing some of the old Redline designs with retro packaging.
+In 1993, Hot Wheels celebrated its 25th anniversary by reissuing some of the old Redline designs with retro packaging.
 Even folks who hadn’t thought about the brand since they were kids were instantly transported back when they saw Otto Kuhni’s orange and red cards with the sleek, shiny cars and the collector buttons.
 The repops were different enough from the old ones that they couldn’t be passed off as an old model… the cards had additional graphics (and bar codes of course), the cars didn’t copy the multi-piece wheel constructions of the originals, and the buttons were plastic instead of stamped metal.
 But the overall effect hit a very nostalgic mark.
-The followed it up the next year with “Vintage Series II,” similarly packaged, but not anniversary related.
-The response was enormous, and universally loved.
+They followed it up the next year with “Vintage Series II,” similarly packaged, but not anniversary related.
+The response was enormous and universally loved.
 Well, maybe not universally… some people had gripes, as it turned out.

 So what was the effect of those releases on collecting?